A HUNTING PARTY ATTACKED.

 Together, they will become the stuff of legends.

-Twenty ago, Cargo Flu swept the world.
+Twenty years ago, Cargo Flu swept the world.

 Miles outside the City, in the wild areas, refugees from the early chaos settled into a small community, living off the land, farming and ranching.
 They are modestly successful.
-But it’s a hard life, agriculture done the ancient way, without mechanical or electrical power.
+But it’s a hard life, agriculture done the ancient way, without mechanical power.
 And it’s precarious, imperiled each day by a crippling injury, a life-threatening infection, a crop-destroying blight, or the frailty of advancing age.

-The world is gone.
 But there are the remains of it.

 Brother Tom is a charismatic idealist, who once suffered an excruciating crisis of faith in the ultimate good, but who found a new truth and returned to Andersonville to preach it.
 Now, each week, a small but growing number of people climb Service Hill and listen to his predawn sermons, drawn by their promise and simple message.